Date: Tuesday 18 February 2003 (NR/034/03)

 "To enable the full potential of all learners to be achieved and recognised"

-CCEA is a unique educational body in the UK , bringing together the three areas of curriculum, examinations and assessment.
+CCEA is a unique educational body in the UK, bringing together the three areas of the curriculum, examinations and assessment.

-Advising Government – on what should be taught in Northern Ireland ’s schools and colleges.
+We advise government - on what should be taught and assessed in Northern Ireland’s schools and colleges.

-Monitoring Standards – ensuring that the qualifications and examinations offered by awarding bodies in Northern Ireland are of an appropriate quality and standard.
+We monitor standards - ensuing that the qualifications and examinations offered by awarding bodies in Northern Ireland are of an appropriate quality and standard.